Run state

 vibe pause <runId>, status becomespausedbetween stage boundaries, andpausedAtStatusremembers where to resume.

-Both are durable across process restarts.
-The pause flag is persisted, so killing and restarting Vibestrate does not lose the pause.
+Both kinds survive a restart.
+The pause flag is saved to disk, so killing and restarting Vibestrate does not lose the pause.

 Terminal statuses are sticky